stecasta/lane-detection/writeup.md

 ### 1. Pipeline Description.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I applied a Gaussian filter.
+I fed this image to the canny detection algorithm and then select a region of interest on the output.
+Afterwards I used the Hough Transform function and finally, I extrapolated the two lanes from the hough lines and drew them on the original image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I wrote a function `fit_lanes` which takes the hough lines and the approximate point of separation of the lanes and returns the slope and intercept of the two lanes.
+This function first divides the points based on their position in the image and then applies to them a linear regression with the function `np.polyfit`.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Here is an example of how the pipeline works on the "solidYellowLeft" image:

 ![alt text][image0]
 ![alt text][image1]